glucolo/OpenApiToExcel/README.md

 - The author is **not liable** for any damages or issues arising from the use of this software.

 ### 📬 Commercial Requests
-To obtain a commercial license or written authorization, please contact the author at the address provided in the [LICENSE](./LICENSE) file.
+To obtain a commercial license or written authorization, please contact the author.

 ---